jpbecotte/bridge-agreements/general.md

    Opponent opens 1c, Pass, 1S, 2H = 13-16 pts
 10. 1NT balancing promises 12-15 tpts.
-11. After take out double at level 1, if opponent passes, raise = 0-8 pts; jump = 9+ pts -- is it tpts?
-   if opponent talks, pass = 0-4 pts; raise = 5-8 pts; jump = 9+ pts -- is it tpts ?
+11. After take out double at level 1, if opponent passes, raise = 0-8 pts; jump = 9+ pts.
+This is total points, counting the shortage of opponent's suit. if opponent talks, pass = 0-4 pts; raise = 5-8 pts; jump = 9+ pts
 12. Never lead under A against trump contract.
     Lead under A against no trump contract is allowed.
 13. NEVER overcall with 4 cards
-14. After Gerber or 1430, responder is the captain.
+14. The person who starts Gerber or 1430 is the captain.
 You must have a very good reason to overcall the captain's decision.
-15. reverse is on when opponent interferes
+15. Reverse is on when opponent interferes